pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

 ```
 ### Using base64 strings in JSON

  If you want to send base64 data, keep in mind that the strings are long, and cURL might be tedious to use.
-I would recommend [Postman](https://www.getpostman.com/docs/) . **NOte: Replace "picture" with " image_base" if you used Paperclip**.Here is the JSON format that the API is going to accept:
+I would recommend [Postman](https://www.getpostman.com/docs/) . **Note: Replace "picture" with " image_base" if you used Paperclip**.Here is the JSON format that the API is going to accept:

  ```json
   {